MarvinLvn/voice-type-classifier/docs/applying.md

 ```

 Where :
-- each line corresponds to a speech utterance
+- each line corresponds to a speech/vocalization utterance
 - the second column is the name of the file concerned by this utterance
 - the fourth column is the onset of the utterance
 - the fifth column is the duration of the utterance